-Some old ladies may just want a cute animal like a Poodle in the house.
-But an Alpha male husband may keep dogs for emotional security purposes, such as to protect the wife and kids when the breadwinner with the Glock-21 is away.
+Some old ladies may want a cute animal like a Poodle in the house.
+But an Alpha male husband may keep dogs for emotional security, such as to protect the wife and kids when the breadwinner with the Glock-21 is away.
 So he may house and feed a trained protection dog such as a Rottweiler or a German Shepherd.

 So popular culture is the likely reason why many people believe that larger dogs like Rottweilers are more dangerous and likely to bite than a poodle, for example.
 But as will be discussed, all dogs can be hazardous and small dogs even more so.
-And this evidence is based upon a variety of internal and external factors inherent in dogs.
+And this evidence is based on various internal and external factors inherent in dogs.

-Hollywood has also magnified and glorified certain aspects in these beasts, like the thug image of fighting dogs.
+Hollywood has also magnified and glorified certain aspects of these beasts, like the thug image of fighting dogs.
 For example, there are TV shows, news, and movies featuring underground dog fights.
-Plus, the video game industry has featured Pits and Rotties as rabid beasts in many interactive games.
+The video game industry has featured Pits and Rotties as rabid beasts in many interactive games.
 And as most cooler heads know, soccer moms and politicians have a penchant for banning things they don’t understand.

 New York City even considered making these dogs illegal.
-But it seems as far as dogs go, after much debate, it went nowhere.
+But as far as dogs go, after much debate, it went nowhere.

 “And if the city bans the pit bull, what’s to stop thugs from shifting to other breeds that can be made into weapons, such as the Canary Dog or the Dogo Argentino?
 Outlawing them all would be an incredibly divisive policy.”
 (Source.)

-However, just like humans, who are the most advanced and wise of all creates in the universe, dogs can also exhibit anomalies in their behavior.
+However, just like humans, the most advanced and wise of all creatures in the universe, dogs can also exhibit anomalies in their behavior.
 No matter how much you love them, you must remember that they can be violent.
 Also, this is the reason there are thousands and millions of dog bites cases every year.